Asymptotically Optimal Idling in the GI/GI/N+GI Queue

-In this section, we formulate a fluid control problem based on the fluid model and fluid model solutions as defined in~\cite{puha2020fluid}.
-Fluid model solutions are functions of time that take values in the set $\mathbb{X}=\mathbb{R}_{+} \times \mathbf{M}[0,H^s) \times \mathbf{M}[0,H^r)$ endowed with the product topology.
-For this, $(x,\nu,\eta)\in\mathbb{X}$ is a fluid analog of the state descriptor for the stochastic system with $x$ corresponding to the total mass in system, $\la \mathds{1}_{[0,x]},\nu \ra$ corresponding to the total mass in service with age-in-service less or equal to $x$ for each $x\in\mathbb{R}_{+}$, and $\la \mathds{1}_{[0,x]}, \eta \ra$ corresponding to the total mass potentially in system of age less or equal to $x$ for each $x\in\mathbb{R}_{+}$.
-They satisfy a set of conditions determined by an arrival function $E$, which is a non-decreasing, continuous function of time such that $E(0)=0$.
-These conditions are referred to as the fluid model for arrival function $E$.
-We summarize the fluid model and definition of fluid model solutions for an arrival function $E$ in~\ref{section:appendix} for the reader's convenience.
+In particular, fluid model solutions are functions of time that take values in the set $\mathbb{X}=\mathbb{R}_{+} \times \mathbf{M}[0,H^s) \times \mathbf{M}[0,H^r)$ endowed with the product topology.
+Then a state $(x,\nu,\eta)\in\mathbb{X}$ for the fluid model is a fluid analog of the state descriptor for the stochastic system with $x$, $\la 1_{[0,z]},\nu \ra$ and $\la 1_{[0,z]}, \eta \ra$ corresponding to the total mass in system, the total mass in service with age-in-service less than or equal to $z$ for each $z\in\mathbb{R}_{+}$, and the total mass potentially in system of age less than or equal to $z$ for each $z\in\mathbb{R}_{+}$, respectively.
+They satisfy a set of conditions determined by a positive constant $\gamma$, which is the rate at which ``fluid" or mass arrives to the system.
+These conditions are referred to as the fluid model for $\gamma$.
+We summarize the fluid model for $\gamma$ and the definition of a fluid model solution for $\gamma$ in~\ref{section:appendix}.